 If you are adopting domestically and live in South Carolina, we will partner with your placing agency to provide domestic adoption home study and post adoption services.

 If you are adopting internationally and live in South Carolina we can provide full service adoption services to your family.
 CAS has many countries with which we work; we are COA accredited and Hague accredited.
 Each of these accreditations assures that the services provided to you will meet the highest standards.
 In some international adoptions, one or both of these accreditations may be required.
 We can also provide home study-only services to you if you are working with another placing agency.
 Our home study team works closely with many placing agencies around the country and with U.S. Immigration, thus possessing the knowledge and experience needed to help you navigate the intricacies of either an international or domestic adoption.

 Our social workers have many years of experience assisting families with post placement reports and support services.
 If CAS is your home study agency you can often be assigned the same social worker to re-connect with your family for post-adoption.

 Services can be provided on domestic and international adoptions until the adoption is final.
 Services are provided on international adoptions according to the requirements of the agency, country, or needs of the family.
 Post placement reports are done in a family’s home to assure the overall well being of the family and child.

 Let us help finalize your adoption!
-If you are interested in post-adoption services please contact Angela Jackson.
+If you are interested in post-adoption services please contact Anna Hull.